K1ender/TwitchSubNotifications/README.md

-# TwitchSubNotifications
+# SubAlertor

-TwitchSubNotifications is a backend service built with Go that handles Twitch subscription event notifications.
+SubAlertor is a backend service built with Go that handles Twitch subscription event notifications.
 It supports Twitch OAuth authentication, stores relevant event data in a relational database.

 ## Features